vlee-harmonicinc/machine-learning-note/source/CNN/video/video_frame_interpolation.md

 GTX 1080 Ti 1280x720 about 2s per frame
 issue: drifting inwards
 [jmspiewak](https://github.com/baowenbo/DAIN/issues/51) said it is because of anomaly in the pretrained PWCNet model.
 The workaround of jmspiewak seems fix the issue.
-Need to study more about PWCNet memory...is it possible to put some branch to another GPU?
+Need to study more about PWCNet

 ## Zooming-Slow-Mo (CVPR-2020)
 [Zooming Slow-Mo: Fast and Accurate One-Stage Space-Time Video Super-Resolution](https://arxiv.org/abs/2002.11616)